 The answer depends on two things: the number of devices that are using the connection and the kinds of tasks you’ll be undertaking on a regular basis.

-When you bring your device number up to three or four and you’re looking to do some online gaming or stream video in 4K resolution, you’ll need a connection that can reach from 50 to 100Mbps.
+When you increase the number of devices to three or four and you’re looking to do some online gaming or stream video in 4K resolution, you’ll need a connection that can reach 50 to 100Mbps.

-If you have more than five devices in constant use in your household and you want to do all of the above, share large files on a regular basis and conduct live video streaming you’ll need a connection speed somewhere between 150 and 200Mbps.
+If you have more than five devices in constant use in your household and you want to do all of the above, as well as sharing large files on a regular basis and conducting live video streaming, then you’ll need a connection speed somewhere between 150 and 200Mbps.

 To compare the latest broadband offers from major Irish providers like Eir, Pure Telecom, Sky, Virgin Media and Vodafone, simply visit our broadband comparison service on bonkers.ie.

-Just type in your address or eircode and you’ll see a list of all the broadband providers available in your area.
-You can then sort by speed or price, whatever best fits your needs.
+Just type in your address or Eircode and you’ll see a list of all the broadband providers available in your area.
+You will see the monthly price and speed, as well as a breakdown of your yearly savings and other services involved in the offer (ie TV or home phone).

-Let’s say, for example, you signed up for a broadband deal that has been advertised at 100Mbps but when you run a speed test, you’re only getting speeds of 20Mbps.
+For example, if you signed up for a broadband deal that has been advertised at 100Mbps but when you run a speed test, you’re only getting speeds of 20Mbps.
 It’s important to remember that 100Mbps refers to the potential top speed offered by the connection and there is no minimum speed guarantee.
-Time of day, congestion on the network, and whether your broadband is pure fibre or part fibre or so-called fibre-to-the-cabinet (FTTC) broadband will affect your speed.
+There are many factors that can affect your speed - time of day, congestion on the network or whether your broadband is fibre, part-fibre or fibre-to-the-cabinet (FTTC).

 There are a number of things you can do to give your internet connection a boost.